logo

 New York City Teacher Certification Requirements

 If you did not complete teacher preparation as part of your bachelor’s degree program, you can complete this requirement while you teach through a New York alternative certification program.
 These types of certificates include the Transitional A certificate for career and technical education teachers with experience but no degree or the Transitional B certificate for teaching fellows who are eligible to earn the certificate while they teach through programs such as the New York Teaching Collaborative, which places teachers in the highest-need schools.
-Our New York alternative certification page has more information about these options.
+Our New York alternative teacher certification page has more information about these options.

 Teacher Certification Programs in New York City